makhomed/nginx-cloudflare/README.rst

 Set client real IP for nginx behind cloudflare.

-Since CloudFlare acts as a reverse proxy, all connections come from one of Cloudflare's IP addresses.
-CloudFlare includes the originating IP address in the CF-Connecting-IP header.
+Since Cloudflare acts as a reverse proxy, all connections come from one of Cloudflare's IP addresses.
+Cloudflare includes the originating IP address in the CF-Connecting-IP header.

 This script, enabled in the cron, allows automatically maintaining an up-to-date `list of cloudflare ip addresses <https://www.cloudflare.com/ips/>`_ and reloading nginx if these addresses change.